Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsubsection{Metric Design}

-Inspired by the above, we begin by summarizing the characteristic that an ideal PM should possess, named monotonicity principle: with the increasing value of $PM(x^*,x)$, the privacy information involved in $x^*$ regarding $x$ should decrease monotonously.
-One intuitive idea for designing such a PM is to generate a reference sample for $x$, which does not contain any private information associated with $x$.
-This reference sample can then be exploited as a benchmark for evaluating privacy information contained in $x^*$.
-The closer $x$ is to the reference sample, the less private information from $x$ will be embedded in $x^*$.
+An ideal PM should satisfy the monotonicity principle: increasing $PM(x^*,x)$ corresponds to decreasing privacy information in $x^*$.
+One intuitive idea for designing such a PM is to generate a reference sample devoid of any private information associated with $x$.
+This reference sample acts as a benchmark to evaluate the amount of privacy information retained in $x^*$.
+The closer $x^*$ is to the reference sample, the less private information from $x$ will be embedded in $x^*$.
 However, a key challenge arises: how to obtain a suitable reference sample?

-At first glance, one might consider utilizing specific random noises\footnote{Random noises are considered as non-information samples~\cite{info_theory}.} as the reference sample.
-Though technically feasible, it produces a bottleneck for the performance of \sysname, because the search space is limited to the underlying route from $x$ to the specific reference sample.
-In other words, \sysname is unable to navigate other noise regions that may contain more informative samples.
-To address the problem, we define the distance of $x^*$ to the uniform distribution as our PM, \ie, the uniform distribution is our reference sample.
+At first glance, one might consider utilizing random noises\footnote{Random noises are considered as non-information samples~\cite{info_theory}.} as the reference sample.
+Though technically feasible, it produces a bottleneck for the performance of \sysname by restricting $x^*$ solely to a limited trajectory from $x$ to that specific reference, thus bypassing other possibly more informative regions of noises.
+To address the problem, we define the distance of $x^*$ to the uniform distribution as our PM.
+Unlike specific random noises, the uniform distribution offers a more flexible and adaptive benchmark.

-Let $x^*$ be distributed according to Dirac delta distribution $p(x)$ that concentrates mass at $x^*$\footnote{In mathematical terms, Dirac delta distribution~\cite{bayes_book,bayes_book2} satisfies the integral property $\int p(x) \delta(x-x^*) dx =1$. $\delta$ function is zero everywhere except at the point $x^*$, where it becomes infinite.}.
+Let $x^*$ be distributed according to Dirac delta distribution $p(x)$ that concentrates mass at $x^*$.
 To measure the distance between $x^*$ and uniform noise distribution $q(x)$, we employ the JS divergence: $\frac{1}{2} \int p(x) log \frac{2p(x)}{p(x)+q(x)} + q(x) log \frac{2q(x)}{p(x)+q(x)} dx$.
-Unfortunately, directly evaluating JS divergence becomes computationally infeasible due to its high-dimensional nature.
-To this end, we leverage conjugate functions to reformulate JS divergence as follows (see Appendix \ref{proof_of_privacy_metric} for details):
+Since directly evaluating JS divergence is inhibited by the high dimensionality of $x$, we reformulate JS divergence as follows (see Appendix \ref{proof_of_privacy_metric} for details):